Cardiorenal syndrome: Diuretics

+ACE Inhibitors, Angiotensin II receptor blockers (ARB)

-ACEI, ARB, renin inhibitors, aldosterone inhibitors The use of ACE inhibitors have long term protective effect on kidney and heart tissue.
-However, they should be used with caution in patients with CRS and kidney failure.
+The use of ACE inhibitors have long term protective effect on kidney and heart tissue.
+Angiotensin inhibition with an ACE inhibitor or angiotensin II receptor blocker (ARB) is a standard part of treatment for heart failure.
+The use of Ace inhibitors and ARBs in heart failure has been shown to improve survival and reduce kidney dysfunction.However, they should be used with caution in patients with CRS and kidney failure.
 Although patients with kidney failure may experience slight deterioration of kidney function in the short term, the use of ACE inhibitors is shown to have prognostic benefit over the long term.
 Two studies have suggested that the use of ACEI alongside statins might be an effective regimen to prevent a substantial number of CRS cases in high risk patients and improve survival and quality of life in these people.
 There are data suggesting combined use of statin and an ACEI improves clinical outcome more than a statin alone and considerably more than ACE inhibitor alone.

-Natriuretic peptides Nesiritide which is an analogue of brain natriuretic peptide (BNP) was shown to result in poorer kidney outcome or have no effect.

-Vasopressin antagonists Tolvaptan showed to have no benefit.
-It is also a very costly drug.

-Adenosine antagonists Adenosine is responsible for constriction of afferent arteriole and reduction in GFR.
-It was found that an adenosine A1-receptor antagonist called KW-3902 was able to improve kidney function in CRS patients.

-Ultrafiltration Many case reports have shown improved kidney function with ultrafiltration.